keptn/lifecycle-toolkit/docs/content/en/docs/reference/crd-reference/taskdefinition.md

 If the memory limit for the container is set, the size of the volume is 50% of the memory allocated for the node.

-A task can be executed either pre-deployment or post-deployment as specified in the pod template specs of your Workloads ([Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/),
+A task can be executed either predeployment or post-deployment as specified in the pod template specs of your Workloads ([Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/),